Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Self-attention is called "self" because we compare each word with all other words in the same sequence.

+Self-attention is important because a word meaning depends on its context!
+You can have the same word, written the same way, but with a completely different meaning.
+Self-attention helps build the value for this word depending on its context.

 For sake of simplicity, we assume that the sequence length is one, that is $n=1$.
 The query is a vector, for the current word, of dimensions $d_q$.
 Key-value is the memory, it's the past, all the words that have been seen so far.